Step 1: Truly Plan Your Business Idea

 To be frank, we feel for you because this can’t be an easy decision if you don’t already know where you’re headed.
 It’s really going to come down to the cost of living.
 On the high-end you’ve got Manhattan, then of course other gems like Woodstock, Rochester, or the Hudson Valley which will have less expensive options.
 Keep in mind, aside from the commute, NY’s centrally located to the entire northeast as well.

 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

 First of all, realize New York’s VC and CrowdFunding scenes are catching up to New England and Silicon Valley with a swiftness.
 If you’re going into the tech sector, you’re really in luck.
-There are practically endless ways to raise capital for your startup in NYC, it’s just a matter of how hungry and resourceful you are.
-Right?
+There are practically endless ways to raise capital for your startup in New York, it’s just a matter of knowing where to start.

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like cabs and whistling.
 You can also browse our guide on How to Finance a Business to start generating ideas.

 The last step to setting up shop has everything to do with your brand’s digital presence.
-Unless you can afford a big banner or screen-space in Times Square…you gotta have one.
-Even then!
-No one, and we mean no one is going to take your brand seriously in the Big Apple if they can’t investigate you using their smartphone.
+No one, and we mean no one is going to take your brand seriously if they can’t investigate you using their smartphone.
 Your business website needs to be there to serve as the digital gateway to your brand where people can investigate, engage, contact you, and share what you’re up to with their own networks.